 If the API call was successful, Dwolla will create a unique transfer ID: 8576f0c3-d1cd-e511-80de-0aa34a9b2388.
 At which point, a notification with the topic of ‘transfer_created’ is sent asynchronously to your application.

 Transfer status: “pending”

-As soon as the transfer is initiated, Alice will receive an email stating that she is receiving funds from Bob.
+As soon as the transfer is initiated, Alice will receive an email stating that she will receive funds from Bob.

 Transfer status: “pending”

-Once the funds have cleared in the Dwolla network, Alice will receive an email stating that she's received funds from Bob, and she can quickly claim these funds by creating a Dwolla Direct account—a simple process in which she provides her routing and account number.
-As soon as these funds have cleared, a transfer_completed event is sent via webhook to your application and the transfer status is updated to "processed".
+Once the funds have cleared in the Dwolla network, Alice will receive an email stating that she’s received funds from Bob.
+As soon as these funds have cleared, a transfer_completed event is sent via webhook to your application and the transfer status is updated to “processed”.
 All subsequent transfers to Alice’s email address will be routed directly to her linked financial institution.